observability-as-code-sandbox/learn-ansible-lab/README.md

 Running Playbook Steps
 ----------------

-1. Create a `.local.controller.yaml` file in playbooks/vars
+1. Create a `.local.controller.yaml` file in playbooks/vars.
-1.1.
-Populate with your controller values (host, account, access key)
+- Populate with your controller values (host, account, access key)

-2. Download latest machine agent files from (AppDynamics download portal)[https://accounts.appdynamics.com/downloads] 2.1 Place zip file in /role/machine-agent-linux/files directory 2.2 Think about alternative ways that delivering machine agent binaries can be achieved without this manual step
+2. Download latest machine agent files from [AppDynamics download portal](https://accounts.appdynamics.com/downloads).
+- Place zip file in /role/machine-agent-linux/files directory
+- Think about alternative ways that delivering machine agent binaries can be achieved without this manual step

 3. Run a playbook
-`ansible-playbook playbooks/machine_agent_play.yaml`
+- `ansible-playbook playbooks/machine_agent_play.yaml`

 4. Check if machine agent is reporting to the controller